material-components/material-components-web/packages/mdc-textfield/README.md

 --- | ---
 `mdc-text-field-textarea-shape-radius($radius, $rtl-reflexive)` | Sets rounded shape to text area variant with given radius size.
 Set `$rtl-reflexive` to true to flip radius values in RTL context, defaults to false.
 `mdc-text-field-textarea-fill-color($color)` | Customizes the color of the background of the textarea.
+`mdc-text-field-invalid-textarea-fill-color($color)` | Customizes the color of the background of the textarea when invalid.
 `mdc-text-field-textarea-stroke-color($color)` | Customizes the color of the border of the textarea.
+`mdc-text-field-invalid-textarea-stroke-color($color)` | Customizes the color of the border of the textarea when invalid.

 #### Mixins for Text Field Fullwidth